Genaina/Formalise23/README.md

 ## INSTRUCTIONS TO SYNTHESIZE THE EDGE GOAL CONTROLLER
 1. Install the probabilistic model checker PRISM (freely available [here](https://www.prismmodelchecker.org/download.php)) on your computer.

 2. Start the PRISM GUI and load the [EDGE MDP model](EDGE-CaseStudy/EDGE_MDP.pm) into PRISM.
-Below a screenshot of the loaded file in PRISM:
+Below, we provide a screenshot of the loaded file in PRISM:

 ![](imgs/PRISMScreenshot.png)